spageektti/rubber-ducky/README.md

 Although perhaps not officially "correct," it helps me to think about Discord bots as `clients` (like fancy applications) that respond to `commands` and `events`.

 To customize the bot to your liking, you customize what `commands` the bot has and what `events` it responds to. *(commands are technically "interactions" that trigger "interactionCreate" events)*

+Under the `commands` folder, start with `ping.js` and `server.js` for detailed comments.
+Other commands demonstrate some other common uses for bots.

 > **⚠️NOTE:** After editing commands, remember to run `node deploy-commands.js` in the terminal to register them to Discord!
 You cannot use commands without registering.